 2. TOAUTO 3KG Gold Melting Furnace – Best Electric-Powered Furnace

 This is an electric furnace that operates at about 1,400 watts.
 It uses a standard 110-volt outlet, so you don’t need any special setups to start melting silver, copper, gold or other metals.

 Heat precision is one of the best things about this furnace.
 It’s sporting a digital control panel that lets you fine-tune temperature settings as you need.
 Simply use the arrow buttons to set your desired melting temperature.
 The digital thermometer will let you know when the unit is ready for action!

+It comes with several accessories, like high temperature gloves.
 This furnace does take some time to heat up.
 But once you get to that point, you can trust the digital system to keep temperatures stable as you work.